 The NatureTrack Film Festival kicks off on Friday, March 22nd with an al fresco opening reception in the courtyard of St. Mark’s In-the-Valley Church prior to screenings that day and evening.
 A full slate of films will be offered on Saturday, and the festival will conclude on Sunday with a half day of programming and a closing reception.
 Films will screen at three venues in Los Olivos: the Santa Ynez Valley Grange, the Gates Foss Community Center at Los Olivos School, and St. Mark’s in-The-Valley Church.

-Filmmaker panels, Q&As and “Meet & Greets” are all in the mix for the second NatureTrack Film Festival, along with special bonus and repeat screenings of select films.
+Discussion panels and Q&As are all in the mix for the second NatureTrack Film Festival, along with special bonus and repeat screenings of select films.
 NatureTrack will also offer docent led hikes for those wishing to take advantage of the abundant natural beauty of the Santa Ynez Valley for a more immersive outdoor experience.

 The concept of a Santa Barbara County based film festival dedicated to the outdoors and situated in the stunning natural setting of the Santa Ynez Valley, originated with NTFF founder and director Sue Eisaguirre who conceived the idea for a local nature film festival as an extension of the non-profit NatureTrack Foundation that she started in 2011.
 NatureTrack introduces school children to outdoor spaces from the seashore to the inland oak woodlands of Santa Barbara County by providing cost-free outdoor field trips.
 Utilizing local trails and beaches throughout the county, NatureTrack instills students with leadership skills, attitudes and habits for lifelong learning, inspiring them to be respectful stewards of the natural world.
 Since 2011, over 18,000 students have had the opportunity to experience a NatureTrack field trip.
 Demand for the curriculum coordinated program has increased every year with teachers praising the docent-led excursions that align with classroom instruction.
 Sue was inspired to bring her outdoor vision indoors and onscreen for more people to enjoy and appreciate what her docents and students practice and experience in their outdoor “classrooms.”